dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 An approach pioneered in the [Calvin](http://cs.yale.edu/homes/thomson/publications/calvin-sigmod12.pdf) and [Bohm](https://arxiv.org/pdf/1412.2324.pdf) projects in the context of distributed databases is the foundation of much of what follows.
 The insightful idea in those projects is to simplify concurrency management by disseminating pre-ordered batches (akin to blocks) of transactions along with pre-estimates of their read- and write- sets.
 Every database partition can then autonomously execute transactions according to the block in pre-order, each transaction waiting only for read dependencies on earlier transactions in the block.
-The [first DiemVM parallel executor](https://github.com/diem/diem/issues/8829) implements this approach but it relies on a static transaction analyzer to pre-estimate read- and write- sets which is time consuming.
+The [first DiemVM parallel executor](https://github.com/diem/diem/issues/8829) implements this approach but it relies on a static transaction analyzer to pre-estimate read/write-sets which is time consuming.

-An approach for smart-contract parallelism by [Dickerson et al](https://arxiv.org/abs/1702.04467) forms a key bridge between traditional concurrency to the blockchain world.
-That approach harnesses optimistic concurrency control via software transactional memory (STM) to determine a block serialization.
-The original idea was to pre-execute blocks by one "leader" and disseminate the resulting serialization as a “fork-join” schedule; it removes the reliance on static transaction analysis but requires a leader to pre-execute blocks.
+Another work provides a link from traditional database concurrency to smart-contract parallelism [Dickerson et al](https://arxiv.org/abs/1702.04467).
+In that work, a consensus *leader* (or *miner*) pre-computes a parallel execution serialization harnessing optimistic software transactional memory (STM) (a later work [OptSmart](https://arxiv.org/abs/2102.04875) added read/write-set dependency tracking) and disseminates the resulting serialization as a “fork-join” schedule to all "validator" nodes.
+Those approaches remove the reliance on static transaction analysis but require a leader to pre-execute blocks.

-The Block-STM parallel executor combines the pre-ordered block idea with STM to enforce the block pre-order of transactions on-the-fly, completely removing the need to pre-disseminate an execution schedule or pre-compute transaction dependencies, while guaranteeing repeatability.
+The Block-STM parallel executor combines the pre-ordered block idea with optimistic STM to enforce the block pre-order of transactions on-the-fly, completely removing the need to pre-disseminate an execution schedule or pre-compute transaction dependencies, while guaranteeing repeatability.

 ## Block-STM Overview